How to Choose the Right Tankless RV Water Heater

 CONs

-- Is a more expensive unit
+- Is a more expensive heater unit

 - Has iffy processing